Ladydiana/JavaScriptCheatsheet/README.md

    </div> ;
 }
 ```
-The MyComponent function is called a functional custom component.
+<mark>The MyComponent function is called a functional custom component.</mark>

-Name must begin with a capital letter which is unusual in JavaScript/C/Java coding conventions.
+==Name must begin with a capital letter which is unusual in JavaScript/C/Java coding conventions.==